kjaffel/ZA_FullAnalysis/ZAStatAnalysis/utils/README.md

 scenario='bayesian_rebin_on_S'
 #choices: 'bayesian_rebin_on_S', 'bayesian_rebin_on_B' , 'bayesian_rebin_on_hybride', 'uniform'

-do_what='fit'
+do_what='asymptotic'
-#choices: 'goodness_of_fit', 'hybridnew', 'generate_toys', 'asymptotic', 'pvalue', 'impacts', 'signal_strength',
+#choices: 'nll_shape', 'likelihood_fit', 'fit', 'goodness_of_fit', 'hybridnew', 'generate_toys', 'asymptotic', 'pvalue', 'impacts', 'signal_strength',

+multi_signal=false
+# if this true, the cards will contain both signals but using 1 discriminator ggH -> for nb2 and bbH -> for nb3
+# this will allow you to test HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel while freezing or profiling 1 signal at the time

 _2POIs_r=true
-# 2 POIs: r_ggH and r_bbH
-# if this flagged false, r_ggH +r_bbH will be combined ( i.e. in one histogram), so you need to give a tanbeta value
+# if this false  r_ggH +r_bbH will be combined, so you need to give a tb value

 tanbeta=1.5
 #choices: any value you want
-# Just make sure you already run Sushi and 2HDMC, so you have the results saved in
+# Just make sure you already run Sushi and 2HDMC, so you have the results saved in this format
-# data/sushi1.7.0-xsc_tanbeta-1.50_2hdm-type2.yml
+# data/sushi1.7.0-xsc_tanbeta-20.0_2hdm-type2.yml

-bambooDir='ul_run2__ver19/results/' # inputs root files before BB rebinning stageOut='hig-22-010/datacards/'    # output dir
+expectSignal=1
+validation_datacards=true
+unblind=false
+submit_to_slurm=true
+normalize=true
+verbose=false
+scale=false
+x_branchingratio=false
+splitJECs=false
+FixbuggyFormat=true

+bambooDir='ul_run2__ver19/results/'
+stageOut='hig-22-010/datacards/'

 #================ PLEASE DO NOT CHANGE =============================
 #===================================================================